What is the Support for Mortgage Interest Payments Scheme? SMI benefit can help cover the cost of mortgage and loan interest payments.

 Find out what you could get but you must be a homeowner to be eligible.
 You must also be claiming qualifying income related benefits.

-You could get financial help with your mortgage or any loans taken out for certain reparations to your domestic property.
+You could get financial help with mortgage interest or any loans taken out for certain reparations to your domestic property.

 Support for Mortgage Interest (SMI) gets paid as part of your benefit.
 As a rule SMI goes directly to your lender.